-Over the years, many incoming Barnard students have expressed anxiety about deciding whether to request a roommate or to be paired with a roommate(s) through our matching process.
-It may seem easier, or more comforting, to live with someone you know well, someone you have met during an Open House, or someone you met on Facebook.
-However, attending a particular high school or sharing a racial or religious background does not predict a successful roommate relationship.
-Our lifestyle questions on the Housing Application have proven to be an accurate predictor of successful roommate pairings.
+Over the years, many incoming Barnard students have expressed anxiety about deciding whether to request a roommate or to be paired with a roommate(s) through the matching process.
+It may seem easier or more comforting to live with someone you already know, someone you have met during an Open House, or someone you met on Facebook.
+However, attending the same high school or sharing a common background does not predict a successful roommate match.
+The lifestyle questions on the Housing Application have often proven to be a more accurate predictor of successful roommate matches.

-Living with a roommate(s) can be one of the most exciting parts of your first semester at Barnard; it can also be one of the most challenging.
-Everyone has her own habits and ways of approaching life.
+Living with a roommate(s) can be one of the most exciting parts of your first year at Barnard; it can also be one of the most challenging.
+Everyone has their own habits and ways of approaching life.
 While sharing a room with others, there's bound to be some tension now and then.

-In any relationship, conflict is natural and healthy!
-When you are experiencing troubles with your roommate, the first step is to speak with her.
+In any relationship, conflict is natural and healthy.
+When you are experiencing troubles with your roommate(s), the first step is to speak with them.
 If you're still experiencing troubles, your RA will be able to help you with strategies to approach what is troubling you and/or help mediate a conversation with your roommate(s).

 Typically room changes are not available for First Year students due to the residence halls being full (although 1-for-1 direct room swaps may be possible).
-If a student is experiencing severe trouble living with her roommate, our staff will work with her and her roommate to mediate the conflicts that they are having.
-Following mediation meetings (with the RA or Residence Hall Coordinator, the Community Director has the discretion to explore the possibility of a room change if she feels that it's in both students' best interest and if space is available.
+If a student is experiencing severe difficulties living with their roommate, Res Life staff will work with them and their roommate to mediate the conflicts that they are having.
+Following mediation meetings with the RA or Residence Hall Coordinator, the Community Director has the discretion to explore the possibility of a room change if they feels that it's in both students' best interest and if an open space is available.